iulibdcs/cushman_photos/README.md

 is an ideal contribution to HistoryPin, and we are, in turn, eager to share the Cushman Collection more broadly and benefit from the collective knowledge of HistoryPin users.

-To this end, though others interested in the Cushman metadata are welcome to it (see Terms of Use below), we include in this repository a CSV file of 15,190 rows of metadata, 14,425 records of which are currently published in the <a href="http://dlib.indiana.edu/collections/cushman/">Charles W. Cushman Photograph Collection</a>.
+To this end, though others interested in the Cushman metadata are welcome to it, we include in this repository a CSV file of 15,190 rows of metadata, 14,425 records of which are currently published in the <a href="http://dlib.indiana.edu/collections/cushman/">Charles W. Cushman Photograph Collection</a>.
 The collection is <a href="http://webapp1.dlib.indiana.edu/cushman/projectInfo/catalogInfo.jsp">richly described</a> with